670 W Baltimore Street, HSFIII Rm7173

 2002-2007: Ph.D., Molecular Therapeutics, Osaka University, Graduate School of Medicine, Japan

 2007-2012: Post-Doctoral Fellow, Division of Oncology, The Children’s Hospital of Philadelphia, PA

 2012-2013: Research Scientist, Division of Oncology, The Children’s Hospital of Philadelphia, PA

 2013-2017: Sr. Research Scientist, The Center for Childhood Cancer and Blood Diseases, Nationwide Children’s Hospital, OH

-Satoru Otsuru, MD, PhD, is an Assistant Professor in the Department of Orthopaedics at University of Maryland School of Medicine.
-He is also a member of Center for Stem Cell Biology and Regenerative Medicine in University of Maryland School of Medicine.
+Satoru Otsuru, MD, PhD, is an Associate Professor in the Department of Orthopaedics at the University of Maryland School of Medicine.
+He is also a member of the Center for Stem Cell Biology and Regenerative Medicine at the University of Maryland School of Medicine.

 In 2007, Dr. Otsuru continued bone marrow stem cell research as a postdoctoral fellow at The Children’s Hospital of Philadelphia in the laboratory of Dr. Edwin Horwitz.
 During his postdoctoral fellowship, he identified a novel mechanism of how cell therapy using mesenchymal stem/stromal cells (MSCs) improves the condition of patients with osteogenesis imperfecta (OI).

 In 2013, Dr. Otsuru relocated to Nationwide Children’s Hospital to further study the mechanisms of MSC therapeutic actions and explored the role of extracellular vesicles (EVs) released by MSCs.
 He also began the project to identify the mechanisms of growth deficiency in OI.